jint-method/jint-methodology/docs/readme.md

 ## Stylesheets

 Any stylesheet marked as eager loaded should be loaded after the `DOMContentLoaded` event has fired on the `window`.
 Once all eager stylesheets have loaded, the DOM state should change from hard loading to soft loading and the full-screen loading animation should be hidden/stopped.
-Typically, the eager loaded stylesheets would contain the critical css needed for the initial user experince.
+Typically, the eager loaded stylesheets would contain the critical css needed for the initial user experience.

 After the DOM state changes to soft loading, all lazy-loaded stylesheets should be loaded.
 Once all lazy stylesheets have loaded the DOM state should change from soft loading to idling and any loading animations should be hidden/stopped.